Chintya Fabyola

-Chintya Fabyola (born February 20, 1995, in Pontianak, West Kalimantan, Indonesia) is an Indonesian beauty pageant titleholder who was crowned Puteri Indonesia Lingkungan 2015, at the 19th Puteri Indonesia 2015 pageant.
-She is representing Indonesia at the Miss International 2015 pageant.
+Chintya Fabyola (born 10 February 1995 in Pontianak, West Kalimantan, Indonesia) is an Indonesian model and beauty pageant titleholder who was crowned Puteri Indonesia Lingkungan 2015, at the 19th Puteri Indonesia 2015 pageant.
+She represented Indonesia at the Miss International 2015 pageant.

 Personal life

-Fabyola live in Pontianak and she is currently student of business administration at Politeknik Negeri Pontianak, West Kalimantan, Indonesia.
+Fabyola lives in Pontianak and she is currently student of business administration at Politeknik Negeri Pontianak, West Kalimantan, Indonesia.
 In 2011 Fabyola participated at Dare Pontianak pageant and placed as the 1st Runner-up.
 In 2013 she placed as the 1st Runner-up at the Putri Pariwisata West Kalimantan 2013.
 In 2015 she crowned Puteri Indonesia West Kalimantan 2015 and represented her province at the 19th annual Puteri Indonesia 2015 in Jakarta.

 Puteri Kalimantan Barat 2014

 Fabyola won the regional competition of Kalimantan Barat (West Kalimantan), and she deserve to represent her province in National Competition Puteri Indonesia 2015 where she placed as 1st Runner-up and would represent Indonesia in Miss International 2015 later.